 Behavior: House finches are surprisingly submissive to even smaller birds.
 They generally interact well with other birds at feeders.

-Backyard: Favors human-created habitats and are common in suburban settings.
+Backyard: They favor human-created habitats and are common in suburban settings.

 Nest: House finches build an open cup surrounded by twigs in trees, cactus, and rock ledges.
 It also nests in light fixtures, house decorations, hanging planters, and building ledges.